sopasoun/product_management_excercise/README.md

 # product_management_excercise
-This is a short product management exercise with the Raft team.
 BACKGROUND:

 Before starting the project's agenda, there are a few assumptions I need to put into place to play out the scenario.
 There are a few questions I need to lay out and answer to set the framework: